lcolladotor/lcolladotorsource/content/authors/admin/_index.md

 ![](http://ghchart.rshah.org/DA2536/lcolladotor.svg)

 At the Lieber Institute for Brain Development ([LIBD](https://www.libd.org/)), I lead the [**R/Bioconductor-powered Team Data Science**](https://lcolladotor.github.io/#about) group.
-I am also interested in outreach activities as a board member of the [Community of Bioinformatics Software Developers](https://comunidadbioinfo.github.io/#people).
+I am also an Assistant Professor in the [Department of Biostastics](https://publichealth.jhu.edu/departments/biostatistics) at the Johns Hopkins Bloomberg School of Public Health.
+Additionally, I am interested in outreach activities as a board member of the [Community of Bioinformatics Software Developers](https://comunidadbioinfo.github.io/#people).

 As a quick background, I graduated from the [Undergraduate Program on Genomic Sciences](http://www.lcg.unam.mx/about) from the National Autonomous University of Mexico ([UNAM](http://unam.mx/)) in 2009 and worked for two years at Winter Genomics analyzing high-throughput sequencing data.
 I then got a PhD in 2016 from the [Department of Biostatistics](http://www.jhsph.edu/departments/biostatistics/) at [Johns Hopkins Bloomberg School of Public Health](http://www.jhsph.edu/) thanks to a [CONACyT scholarship](http://www.conacyt.gob.mx/).
 There I worked with [Jeff Leek](http://jtleek.com/) and [Andrew Jaffe](http://aejaffe.com/) in developing [derfinder](http://bioconductor.org/packages/derfinder) and [recount](http://bioconductor.org/packages/recount).
 I then worked ~ 4 years as a Staff Scientist and Research Scientist in Andrew Jaffe's lab on a variety of data analysis projects.
 I became a principal investigator in September 2020.